-Corpsmembers live in dormitories separated by gender, each of which have a small flat screen TV.
+Corpsmembers live in dormitories on center grounds.
+Each dorm has a small flat screen television.
 The center’s recreation room includes a professional pool table, big screen TV, foosball table, weight room, and a surround sound movie theater.
 Laundry machines are on site for Corpsmembers to use.

 The Corpsmembers at the San Luis Obispo Center host a weekly community meeting with all Corpsmembers and available staff in attendance.
 The purpose of the Community Meeting is to acknowledge what the crews are working on, make announcements about upcoming classes and volunteer events, recognize Corpsmember accomplishments, and discuss community issues.
-The Los Padres Center has a Corpsmember Advisory Board (CAB) that serves as a representation of the Corpsmember community.
+The center has a Corpsmember Advisory Board (CAB) that serves as a representation of the Corpsmember community.
 The board members are voted into office during elections that are held quarterly.
 CAB runs a “Snack Shack,” organizes the recycling program, and runs other fundraising events to fund Corpsmember activities.

 On weekends, Corpsmembers are free to do what they’d like.
 There are plenty of community volunteer activities offered to meet the CCC’s requirement for volunteer service, which is required to earn the educational scholarship.
-Brunch is served at 10 a.m. and dinner at 4 p.m.
+Brunch is served at 9 a.m. and dinner at 4:30 p.m.
 Recreational activities are also organized.
 Family members are welcome to visit after work and on weekends, with approval by staff.

 The center’s natural resource projects include trail rehabilitation, trail construction, fire hazard reduction, tree planting, native plant restoration, landscaping, park development and minor construction.
 Center projects take place primarily in San Luis Obispo, Santa Barbara, and southern Monterey counties, although projects outside of these areas are not uncommon.
-With its location on the Central Coast, Los Padres crews can reach emergencies in Northern or Southern California in five to six hours, on average.
+With its location on the Central Coast, SLO crews can reach emergencies in Northern or Southern California in five to six hours, on average.